1 Required documentation and registration

 For heavy vehicles:

-To check the authenticity of the new types of de-registration or export certificates, scan or photocopy the original document.
+To check the authenticity of the new types of de-registration or export certificates, the KSDP must scan or photocopy the original document.
 For certificates issued prior to 1 July 2012 (grey colour) the word "COPY"; appears in large type four times on the page, the document is authentic.
 For certificates issued after 1 July 2012 (blue colour), if the word 'COPY' appears in type six times (four in a ring around the centre and another two - one on each side), the document is authentic.
 The copy must be kept on the vehicle file as evidence that the authenticity check was carried out.
-To use an alternative method of checking authenticity, prior approval from the Transport Agency must be obtained.
+To use an alternative method of checking authenticity, prior approval from Waka Kotahi must be obtained.

 For light vehicles:

 For vehicles previously registered in countries other than Singapore, Japan, Hong Kong and Great Britain:

 Table 1-1-2.
 Proof of legal entitlement (vehicles not previously registered)

 2 Proof of compliance with vehicle standards

 A vehicle owner/importer must provide documentation that proves that the vehicle complies with New Zealand’s legal requirements.
 Specific requirements depend on the vehicle’s class, date of manufacture and/or date of first registration.
 Documents not described in Table 1-1-3, or not displaying the correct Japanese characters, must be referred to the Waka Kotahi Vehicle Standards team for assessment.